bintlabs/python-sync-db/merge.md

 because the constraint is checked locally by the database management system or engine, and not against the synchronization server.
-Dbsync detects these as well, and interrupts the merge subroutine with a specialized exception that contains (hopefully) enough details for the user to resolve it.
+Dbsync detects these as well, and interrupts the merge subroutine with a specialized exception that contains required details for the end user to resolve it.

 TODO define unique constraint resolution.